Climate Change and Human Health (2026): Pollution, Heat Waves & Disease Risks Explained

 • Air quality is now deteriorating because of hot weather which is also indirectly causing the respiratory illness of human.

-• Food Security: It is the degradation effect of the unreasonable heat that reduces the manufacturing of foodstuffs and the reproduction of animals, in terms of nutrition security.
+• Food Security: It is the degradation effect of the unreasonable heat.
+It reduces the manufacturing of foodstuffs and the reproduction of animals for nutritional security.

 • Cases of occupational hazards: Construction and agriculture, outside work and a long term health complications, a loss of productivity, dehydration etc.